 The fishing gear and tackle we use in Patagonia is similar to what anglers normally use in the Northwest United States, so if you are an avid trout angler you probably have most of the gear we use in Patagonia.

-Suggested Gear List for a Fly Fishing Trip in Patagonia
+Fly Fishing in Patagonia

 Clothing, Accessories and Personal Items